 - providing access to a wider range of ideas and knowledge

 - generally strengthening literacy skills.

-At Tirimoana School children learn Te Reo Maori, English, Mandarin and French by qualified native speakers.
+At Tirimoana School children learn Te Reo Maori, English, Samoan, Mandarin and French by qualified native speakers.
 French is taught to our Year 5 and Year 6 students by Ms Martine Strachan.
 She is from Paris and has taught French at our school for many years.
 Martine takes an Advanced French Class for one session per week – La Classe Rapide.